 Wichita State University's primary prevention and awareness programs are overseen by our prevention professionals and our Title IX Coordinator.
-All degree seeking students are required to complete an evidenced-based online course that provides in depth training on consent, sexual assault, bystander intervention, alcohol, dating/domestic violence, healthy relationships, sexual harassment, stalking, and how to reduce harmful behaviors as well as the beliefs and practices that precipitate them on our campus.
-The online training provided by Everfi has content specific for undergraduate, graduate, and adult learners.
-Beginning academic year 2021-2022, all employees will be required to complete an online training course Preventing Harassment and Discrimination - Title IX/Clery module.
+The University mandates annual Preventing Discrimination and Harassment online training through Everfi for students and staff.
+This training is an evidenced-based online course that provides in depth training on consent, sexual assault, bystander intervention, alcohol, dating/domestic violence, healthy relationships, sexual harassment, stalking, and how to reduce harmful behaviors as well as the beliefs and practices that precipitate them on our campus.
 All new employees complete an online training course covering campus safety and social responsibility including details on recognizing and responding to incidents of domestic violence, dating violence, sexual assault, and stalking.
-Campus security authorities are notified to take the mandatory training available in the Universities MyTraining online catalogue.
-In-person training regarding protected class discrimination and sexual harassment, discrimination and retaliation policy is offered for employees and provided by the Office of Institutional Equity and Compliance (OIEC).
+Campus security authorities are notified to take the mandatory training available in the Universities MyTraining on line catalogue.
+In-person training regarding protected class discrimination and sexual harassment, discrimination and retaliation policy is offered for employees and provided by Office of Institutional Equity and Compliance (OIEC).
 In-person trainings are provided to all new students at orientation, with specific programs presented to athletes, graduate students, international students, and students involved in Greek Life.
 Throughout the year ongoing prevention and awareness campaigns occur include presentations and tabling.
 These programs are aimed at promoting awareness, preventing crimes and misconduct, and providing resources to assist and support those who are involved in such incidents.
 Additional trainings are provided to student groups that explore elements of healthy relationships and provide tools for promoting respect and consent while reducing myths and harmful practices that perpetuate rape culture.

-Human Resources and University Police Department (UPD) provide Campus Safety: Active Threat Incident Planning (Classroom).
+Also provided by HR and UPD is Campus Safety: Active Threat Incident Planning (Classroom).
 Providing a safe and secure environment for the WSU community continues to be a top priority and this training is part of WSU's proactive approach to ensure a safe campus environment and to prepare our faculty, staff, and students in case of an incident of campus violence.
 It focuses on two areas: 1) what to do in an active campus threat incident and 2) how to identify and report behaviors of concern.
 The Care Team, an interdisciplinary team whose purpose is to prevent threats to the campus community and to provide supportive services to persons within the University community in need.
 The Care Team also provides trainings for employees and students.
 Trainings cover how to identify risks and warning signs for harm, how to intervene, and available resources for assistance.